b40deep/picoround/README.md

+# using

+-   Pico Lipo 16MB
+-   GGC9A01 round display
+-   driver from Hughes [add github link]

 # installation:

 -   flash the firmware onto the device.
 The firmware comes with pre-built libraries for the display and some fonts.